Ensono/CheckyChatbot/README.md

 # Checky Chatbot

-Checky is a Slack chatbot designed to make it easier for us to deliver software regularly, reliably and repeatable at scale in a natural and sometimes entertaining way.
+Checky is a Slack chatbot designed to make it easier for us to deliver software regularly, reliably and repeatably at scale in a natural and sometimes entertaining way.

 ## Commands

 -   `status`: Retrieve the status of a service, by calling the `/version` and `/healthcheck` endpoints to interrogate a service's software version and self-reported health.

 -   `url`: Returns the set of known URLs for a service, currently will only return the Base URI, `/version` and `/healthcheck` endpoints.

 -   `usage`: Returns some basic usage information about the chatbot.